A reverse mortgage can turn your home's equity into cash to help pay living expenses during retirement.

-The reverse mortgage is safe and is Government insured by the Federal Housing Administration (FHA), a division of the Department of Housing and Urban Development (HUD).
-The reverse mortgage was signed into law as a national program in 1988 and since its inception has helped thousands of homeowners safely access the equity in their homes, helping them better enjoy their retirement years.
+The reverse mortgage is safe and insured by the Federal Housing Administration (FHA), a division of the Department of Housing and Urban Development (HUD).
+The reverse mortgage, a national program, has helped thousands of homeowners safely access the equity in their homes, helping them better enjoy their retirement years.

 The FHA reverse mortgage is a 100% non-recourse product.
 This means that should the home’s value decline, neither the homeowner nor his estate can ever owe more than the current value of the home.
 On the other hand, if the home goes up in value, after the loan amount has been repaid, all the remaining equity, and any appreciated value, goes directly to the homeowner or his heirs and estate.

 - Never lose title to your home (the lender does not get the house)

 - Never have to make a payment as long as you live in the home

 - Never can get "upside down," or owe more than the value of your home

 - Never have to move (although you may move any time you wish)

 The amount of money you are eligible to receive depends on your age (or the age of the youngest spouse in the case of couples), the appraised home value, and current interest rates.
 In general, the older you are and the more valuable your home (and the less you owe on your home), the more money you qualify for.

 To be eligible for a reverse mortgage loan, some key requirements are: